gamejolt/doc-game-api/v1.x/construction.md

 ### Adding a Signature

 Notice the "signature" parameter in the URL call above.
 The signature variable is a way to verify that the URL call came from you and not someone trying to crack the system.

-If there isn't an API already built for your platform, you will need to know how to generate the signature.

 First you need to form the URL that you want to query.
 For example, getting trophies for your game would be: